Service Learning in Indigenous Communities - The University of Sydney

 What's involved

-The SLIC program is an Industry and Community Project which provides credit towards your degree.
+The SLIC program is an Industry and Community Project that provides credit towards your degree.
 Entry is now available to undergraduate students as an Industry and Community Project (ICPU) 3000 level unit of study.

 You’ll work on real-world projects that have been prioritised and identified by Indigenous communities and apply your academic perspective, while gaining valuable experience working across disciplinary boundaries.